iterative/dvc.org/content/docs/command-reference/queue/index.md

 ## Description

-`dvc queue` subcommands provide specialized ways to manage queued experiment tasks.
+You can use `dvc exp run --queue` to queue ML experiments. `dvc queue` provides an interface to run and manage these queued tasks.

+📖 See [this guide] for more information on experiment queues.

+[this guide]:
+  /doc/user-guide/experiment-management/running-experiments#the-experiments-queue

 ## Options